This article on Maldives vs Bora Bora was last updated in June 2020.

 Cheval Blanc Randheli

-Cheval Blanc Randheli is the Maldives most stylish and elegant resort.
-From the France’s most exclusive brand comes the Maldives most chic, modern and sleek resort.
+Cheval Blanc Randheli is the Maldives’ most stylish and elegant resort.
+From France’s most exclusive brand comes the Maldives’ most chic, modern and sleek resort.
 Clean lines, floating pool villas and exceptional cuisine.
-Cheva Blanc is so private the resort is possibly the Maldives best kept secret.
+Cheval Blanc is so private the resort is possibly the Maldives’ best kept secret.
 If you really and truly appreciate your privacy and being catered for, then a stay at Cheval Blanc Randheli should be your top pick in the Maldives.

 Maldives or Bora Bora: Honeymoon treats